lnxjedi/gopherbot/doc/DevNotes.md

    - TODO: (f) skip to final (failed) task for history; may need to modify Section history breaks for non-primary pipeline tasks
 - TODO: Make connectors pass through e.g. User="<U12345>" when lookup fails
 - TODO: Connectors should pass a struct to Incoming Message with resolved and internal user, resolved and internal channel, etc.
-- TODO: Create AddJob that checks for job then calls AddTask - more explicit / readable code
 - TODO: Rename BotRoster to UserRoster in main code; Slack will eventually deprecate usernames and mapping will need to be explicit
 - DONE: new DM RequireAdmin command: `encrypt foobar` - returns encrypted & base64 encoded secret; can be used in template with `{{ decrypt "base64string" }}`
 - DONE: Bash/Ruby/Python GetSecret